joostm8/bip-project-services/conveyor_belt_G2MQTT/README.md

     "on/off": 1
   }
   ```
-  - Description: Sends a "G6" command to turn the device on or off.
+  - Description: [on/off]: 0 to turn off, any other value to turn on.

 ### 2. Response Topics
 - **Publish Topic**: `command/bip-server/{DEVICE_ID}/res/{request_id}/{command}`